TheOfficialPeter/roblox-universal-gun-framework/README.md

 ## Please note

-This framework is currently in the re-writing phase.
+This project has been abandoned.